sgjsakura/AspNetCore/PagerDemo.md

 -------|-----------|-------------
 `Content`|A content generator used to generate the content of each pager item|`PagerItemContentGenerators.XXX` `Link`|A link generator used to generate the link of each pager item, if the generator returns a null string, the pager will has no link effect|`PagerItemLinkGenerators.XXX`
-`InactiveBehavior`|How to handle the pager item if itscurrent state is not meanful (e.g. the state of "go to next page" button when you are already in the last page), this setting only affects "go to first/last/next/previous page button"|*Please see documentation*
+`InactiveBehavior`|How to handle the pager item if its current state is not meanful (e.g. the state of "go to next page" button when you are already in the last page), this setting only affects "go to first/last/next/previous page button"|*Please see documentation*
 `ActiveMode`|How to determine if the current pager item is meanful (for further handling of `InactiveBehavior` setting), this setting only affect "go to first/last page button"|*Please see documentation*

 #### Configure Default Options using Setup Actions